 “Be the change I wish to see in the World”

 I don’t want to see a world that suffers from alcohol addiction or dependence any more.
+I want to see more people acknowledging their problems and accessing treatment from places like Enterhealth.
+What can I do?
 I can serve others by holding myself accountable first.

 When we align these aspects of our life to what God wants for us, we find that tremendous blessing ensue.
 A feeling of peace waves over you as you realize you are doing exactly what you need to do.